baharmon/baharmon.github.io/_pages/map-algebra-in-grass.md

 ```
 r.mapcalc expression="canopy = if(landcover_2014 == 1, 1, null())"
 ```
-In this expression, we use an `if, then, else` statement.
+In this expression use an `if, then, else` statement.
 If cells in the landcover raster equal 1, then write a value of 1 in the new raster, else write null values.